A free volunteer-run community information website proudly serving the counties of

 There are others to be sure, but these are some of the most important ones.

-Yes there certainly are issues with using social media, but in time, I hope that most of these can be resolved.
+Yes there certainly are issues with using social media, but we are always working to resolve these.
 By now we are all more than aware of the terrible impact that Hurricane Helene had on Western North Carolina last fall.
 What can you tell us about the forecasting of this major weather event, and also the efforts to get this information to the right agencies in time to use it?

 Sadly, too often we see examples of good forecasts but still an alarming loss of life and property.
 The recent case of Helene provided many examples of this, but that event also exposed other complex issues: How do we communicate threats from multiple hazards, and how can predicted threats be effectively communicated?